2018 North Carolina Azalea Street Fair Vendors

 Any vendor selling food items who intend to provide samples must have a temporary health permit and be inspected by the New Hanover County Health Department.
 Please review their website for an application and display your health permit at the festival.
 The New Hanover County Health Department will inspect booths Friday at 6pm and has the authority to shut down any booth that provides food samples without a permit.

 Beer and Wine vendors are expected to have and must show proof of their ABC permits.
+No liquor sampling is allowed.
 Wine may only be sold by the bottle, not the glass and tasting is permitted to guests 21 and over.
 Only pre-approved distributors with proper certifications will be permitted to sample or sell alcoholic beverages.
 These vendors are also required to provide a current Certificate of Insurance naming the North Carolina Azalea Festival at Wilmington, Inc. an Additional Insured, with at least a $2,000,000 liability.
 Violators will be expelled and fees will not be returned.

 New Hanover County Health Department permit application costs and rules website.